 Meerut is one of the major cities of Uttar Pradesh State of India.
 One of the oldest cities in India, Meerut holds the ability to stun you at every step.
-Once you start taking a stroll in the city, you will get to experience all the colours of life.
+Once you start taking a stroll in the city, you will get to experience all the colors of life.
 The culturally driven and rich heritage of the city will help you know a lot of things about Meerut.
-One of the prominent cities in Uttar Pradesh, Meerut is the place where several mythological traces from the great epic, Mahabharata have been found. when it comes to handicrafts, Meerut has earned a great name in handlooms.
+One of the prominent cities in Uttar Pradesh, Meerut is the place where several mythological traces from the great epic, Mahabharata have been found.
+When it comes to handicrafts, Meerut has earned a great name in handlooms.

 The rich history of Meerut is very intriguing.
 According to Hindu mythology, the city was a part of the Hastinapur Empire of Kauravas.
 Legend has it that the city was once known as ‘Maya Rashtra’ in ancient times and it is believed that Mandodri, the wife of Ravana, belonged to this place.